How Solar Heat Works

 There’s 3 types of ways heat or energy can be lost.

 In most cases 50-100% of energy loss or transfer is through the roof, ceiling and walls.
-Environmentally friendly, Super Therm® blocks 95% of heat loss therefore saving money and creating sustainable solutions with less power consumption.
+Environmentally friendly, Super Therm® blocks most of the solar heat loss therefore saving money and creating sustainable solutions with less power consumption.

 Radiation